May 27, 2016: The day Rafael Nadal stunned the tennis world by pulling out of Roland-Garros

 For the first time in his career, Nadal had lost without even stepping on court in a Grand Slam tournament.
 In his absence, Djokovic edged Andy Murray in five sets in the final to finally win the Roland-Garros crown.

 What next?
 New wins for Nadal in 2017, 2018, 2019, 2020…

 After his Roland-Garros withdrawal, Rafa would also pull out of Wimbledon.
 He would continue to struggle in the second half of 2016, at least by his lofty standards.
 Defeated by Lucas Pouille in the fourth round of the US Open in five sets (6-1, 2-6, 6-4, 3-6, 7-6), he wouldn’t claim a title on hard court that year and his highlight would be a gold medal in doubles at the Rio Olympics, partnering Marc Lopez.
 He would finish the year ranked No 9 in the world, his lowest ranking since 2004.

 On May 27, 2016, announcing his forfeit, Rafael Nadal had said:

 “I feel myself with the right motivation and the right energy to be back at Roland Garros the next couple of years, it’s a tournament that I love so much.”

-Back in the game, the Bull from Manacor, back to world No 1 in August, would claim a third US Open title in 2017 and a fourth in 2019.
-Since the 2016 press conference, Nadal has never lost at Roland-Garros, triumphing in 2017, 2018, 2019 and 2020 to hold the astonishing record of 13 French Open titles.
+Back in the game, the Bull from Manacor, climbed back to the world No 1 position in August, and would claim a third US Open title in 2017 and a fourth in 2019.
+Since the 2016 press conference, Nadal won at Roland-Garros in 2017, 2018, 2019 and 2020 to hold the astonishing record of 13 French Open titles.